TheMannu/wordpressUsingAwsElasticBeanstalk/README.md

+# Project  → Deploying wordpress website on AWS using elastic beanstalk
 ### Elastic beanstalk →
 It is simply called serverless computing or you just need to provide a code of your application to aws and aws itself manage everything in their end such as managing load on server,storage,type of instance etc…